ibm-messaging/mq-ansible/README.md

     $ ssh-copy-id -i id_rsa.pub [USER]@[YOUR_TARGET_MACHINE_IP]
     ```

-4. To confirm the keys have been copied succesfully, connect to your target machine by:
+4. To confirm the keys have been copied successfully, connect to your target machine by:

     ```shell
     $ ssh [USER]@[YOUR_TARGET_MACHINE_IP]